tiket-dev/slate/source/includes/_i_hotel_api.md

 # Hotel API

 NOTE :
-*Data that is provided for testing is different from the actual
+* Data that is provided for testing is different from the actual data
+* If want to test add order hotel, please use "The Sunset Hotel and Restaurant" on Legian, Bali.
+Since not all hotel in development server consistently have room allotment to book.

 These are the API command for Hotel